rouaguesmi/Tech-Task-Feld-M/README.md

 ## Utils module

-In order to avoid code duplication and centralize used functions in tasks 1 to 4, I created the module utils wich contains the following functions :<br/>
+In order to avoid code duplication and centralize used functions in multiple tasks, I created the module utils wich contains the following functions :<br/>
 ```
 * def connect_and_execute_query(sql_query: str) -> list:
 ```